HubReb/mmt_foil_exp/results.md

     * heatmap
         * most warm pixels overlap
         * more hotspots than before
-        * no longer centered on the left side at all
+        * mostly no longer centered on the left side at all
-        * most hotspots are now in the center top and center bottom
+        * most hotspots are now in the center top and center bottom (tends to be the same spot)
     * per-word image attention has only a hotspot in the bottom left for the first translated word ("une")
     * far smaller image attentions for all the other words
-    * except for hotspot the "warmest" spots are at the top
 * complete
     * textual attention is still word-to-word but some words are less certain mapped ("sky", "a", "day", "has", "tents"), yet "pink" is stronger mapped